CSS Inline Layout Module Level 3

 Animation type: discrete

-On inline boxes, specifies whether to trim the content box to match its corresponding text-box-edge metric.
+On inline boxes, specifies whether to trim the content box to match the specified text-box-edge metric.

-On block containers, specifies whether to trim half-leading at the start/end of its content to the corresponding text-box-edge metric to better match the box’s content edge to its text content.
+On block containers, specifies whether to trim half-leading at the start/end of its content to the specified text-box-edge metric to better match the box’s content edge to its text content.

 Values have the following meanings: